 Myth #10.
 All business issues must be resolved by custom software

 Myth #12.
-Custom Software is useful for only niche companies
+Custom Software is useful only for niche companies

 Myth #14.
-Custom software is not well maintained
+Faster software is better software.

 Myth #18.
-Custom Software development takes a lot of time
+Custom software development takes a lot of time

 Myth #19.
 Custom software involves more risk